Food Brand Marketing

 Test tastes are a playful way to promote your products and highlight why they’re worth trying.

-From off-the-wall flavors to pitting your product against competing again each other, test tastes are packed with entertainment value.
+From off-the-wall flavors to pitting your product against another and competing against each other, test tastes are packed with entertainment value.
 They also pique the curiosity of viewers who want to see how people react to what they’re tasting.

 For example, blindfolded taste tests are big among creators right now.
 Check out this creator taste test on behalf of the sparkling water brand Aura Bora.